phillipi/plot-net/README.md

   <a href="https://web.mit.edu/phillipi/www/plot-net/MySimpleNet.mp4"><img src="img/MySimpleNet.png" alt="Link to video should appear here" width="400"/></a>
 </div>

-### 3) Train a model on some 2D data and visualize the evolution of the embeddings over iters as a movie
+### 3) Train a model on some 3D data and visualize the evolution of the embeddings over iters as a movie, with rotating camera

-`python plot-net.py --which_dataset ternary_classification --which_model SimpleResnet --viz_type training_movie --d 3`
+`python plot-net.py --which_dataset ternary_classification --which_model SimpleResnet --d 3 --train True --viz_type movie --rotate_camera True`

 Output (click to play the video):